 A productive Design Review session works best with clear and legible presentation drawings.
-The presentation space is limited to three (3) physical screens that can accommodate presentation arrangements, as indicated in the diagram below.
+The presentation space is limited to accommodate up to twelve (12) printed A1 sheets, arranged as indicated in the diagrams on this page.

-The presentation material should include up to twelve (12) printed A1 panels depicting the scheme and be accompanied by one (1) A3 unbound printed set and one (1) digital copy.
+The presentation material should include up to twelve (12) printed A1 sheets depicting the scheme and be accompanied by one (1) A3 unbound printed set and one (1) digital copy.
 The A3 printed set and digital copy are kept as the official record and are critical in evaluating the design development of schemes at subsequent Design Review sessions.

-The Design Review space is arranged to facilitate open discussion and the A1 printed panels will be displayed in advance of the proponent and project team arriving.
+The Design Review space is arranged to facilitate open discussion and the A1 printed sheets will be displayed in advance of the proponent and project team arriving.
 If drawings need to be displayed in a particular order to support the presentation, they should be numbered and the Design Advisor should be briefed accordingly.

-Presentation materials can be collected from ODASA the day after the presentation.
+Presentation material can be collected from ODASA the day after the presentation.
 Uncollected material will be recycled via a confidential document recycling service.